kaxline/software-primer/src.md

 # A Primer on Software Development and Its Frustrations

 It’s an open secret among software developers that there is some mystical entropy that infects all projects.
-Unlike other hiring situations – like hiring a plumber to fix a leak – software has too many variables to contend with.
+Unlike other hiring situations – like hiring a plumber to fix a leak – hiring someone to build software has too many variables to contend with.

 It's not pipes and fittings and building codes – it’s words and colors and interactions.
 It's complex systems talking to other complex systems, possibly ones with which the developer has no prior experience.
 All to please the moving target of business needs and human desires.
-It’s a mix of the human, the subjective, and the objective – customer service, art, and engineering – all wrapped up in one.
+It’s a mix of customer service, art, and engineering – all wrapped up in one.

 The job is done not when the water stops leaking, but when the client is satisfied enough with the state of the open-ended project that they declare a success, or at least enough success for now.

-Most people who hire plumbers have tried to fix the leak themselves or have some sort of first-hand experience with the problem in question.
+Most people who hire plumbers have tried to fix the leak themselves or have had some sort of first-hand experience with the problem in question.
 Very few purchasers of websites and software have attempted to do what they’re asking the developer to do, and that lack of experience is a big source of suspicion and doubt.
 There’s no visceral way for the client to evaluate a developer’s performance.